 Visitors to PNC Park and Wrigley Field are most likely to have also recently visited a casino.
 But the only casino on our list of major stadium sponsors, Foxwoods Casino in Connecticut, sponsors Citi Field.
 Since Foxwoods is also convenient to Boston, they may reach even more of their target clientele by sponsoring Fenway Park.
 Casinos in Pennsylvania, like the Rivers Casino or The Meadows Racetrack and Casino, might also consider a sponsorship at PNC Park in the future.

-Location data, when aggregated and anonymized, can tell us a lot about peoples’ interests, preferences and habits.
+Aggregated, pseudonymous location data can tell us a lot about peoples’ interests, preferences and habits.
 While we’re not sure how each of these brands chose their stadium sponsorships for the 2018 baseball season, we do know that location intelligence can help every brand to choose the sponsorship that puts them in front of more of their target customers.

 Request more information today.